zombodb/zombodb/CREATE-INDEX.md

 ## Advanced Functional Indexing

-If you want to build more complex indices than the above options allow, the process is similar to the above.
+If you want to build more complex indices than the above options allow, the process is similar to the above (including the constraints described above on the signature of the function that returns your custom type).

-The function must be a one-argument function that takes the table as its only argument and returns whatever your custom type is.

 For this example, lets assume we also have a table called `manufacturer`: